Download and/or print a PDF version of my resume here.

 PROFESSIONAL EXPERIENCE

-As part of TNC’s Global Communications Team, I served as communications lead for our freshwater, stormwater, flood-risk reduction and water scarcity work in North America and beyond.
-In these roles, I: served on executive management teams to develop and track strategic goals; developed and implemented comms plans; managed marketing professionals, to include vendors and staff at PR and ad agencies; worked with TNC science, government relations, and philanthropy staff—as well as with corporate partners—to create key messages that informed a wide array of strategic communication assets; pitched media stories; and planned and led media trips.
-My duties also regularly entailed collaborating with staff from local, state and federal agencies, other NGOs, corporations and associations.
+Served as communications lead for TNC’s freshwater in North America and beyond.
+In these roles, I: served on executive management teams to assess “customer” needs and develop and track strategic goals; developed and implemented comms plans; managed marketing professionals; created persuasive key messages to help increase budgets and secure partner buy-ins; pitched media stories; and planned and led media trips.
 (Began working for TNC as Senior Media Relations Manager and was promoted to Associate Director of Marketing I in 2010.
 In 2024 I was promoted to Associate Director of Marketing II.)

-Worked with ADPT leadership and its ad and web agencies to create strategic and comprehensive marketing and communications plans; managed a team of seven staff; planned and led media tours; and oversaw the major redesign of Arkansas.com and the addition of arkansasmediaroom.com and arkansashotdeals.com (which now no longer exists).
+To grow tourism sales and revenue in Arkansas, I worked with ADPT leadership and its ad agency to create strategic and comprehensive marketing and communications plans; managed a team of seven staff; planned and led media tours; and oversaw the major redesign of Arkansas.com and the addition of arkansasmediaroom.com and arkansashotdeals.com.

 ADDITIONAL RELEVANT EXPERIENCE

-I provided public relations and Internet marketing services for 10 clients I secured in the tourism industry in Arkansas and Texas, including Mountain Harbor Resort & Spa, the Red Apple Inn & Country Club and the Greers Ferry Lake & Little Red River Regional Tourism Association.
+Within the year I owned this business, I built trust with and sold my services to 10 clients.
+The clients I provided public relations and Internet marketing services in Arkansas and Texas included Mountain Harbor Resort & Spa, the Red Apple Inn & Country Club and the Greers Ferry Lake & Little Red River Regional Tourism Association.

-I was a full-time staff writer specializing in features, business spotlights, the police beat and photography while also attending college full-time during my senior year and serving as the Arts and Entertainment Editor for the university’s newspaper.
+As a full-time staff writer, built relationships and trust with businesses and the police department as I covered local business spotlights and the police beat.
+I did so while also attending college full-time during my senior year and serving as the Arts and Entertainment Editor for the university’s newspaper.

-Bachelors Degree in Professional & Technical Writing, University of Arkansas at Little Rock.
-1993 to 1997.
+Bachelors Degree in Professional & Technical Writing, University of Arkansas, Little Rock, Ark.
+1993-1997.

 - Recipient of a four-year full academic scholarship